brevis-network/prover-network-contracts/docs/market.md

 # ZK Proof Marketplace

-A sealed-bid reverse auction marketplace for zero-knowledge proof generation with staking-based prover eligibility.
+A sealed-bid reverse auction marketplace for zero-knowledge proof generation, with staking governing prover eligibility, fee distribution, and slashing.

 ## Table of Contents